Can I eat cooked sushi while pregnant?

 7Consult with a healthcare provider if unsure about specific sushi ingredients.

-Common Questions About cooked sushi in Pregnant
+Common Questions About cooked sushi While Pregnant

 Can I eat cooked sushi while pregnant?